Bird Sexing Guide

 Equipment

-What is the scientific background?
+What is the scientific background of the PCR bird sexing workflow?

 Birds have two sex chromosomes known as Z and W. These are similar to the X and Y sex chromosomes in humans – each inherited from one parent.
 Male birds have two copies of the Z chromosome (ZZ) and females have one copy of the Z chromosome and one copy of the W chromosome (ZW).
 This is the opposite of the situation to humans, where most biological females have two copies of the X chromosome (XX) and most biological males have an X and a Y chromosome (XY).